IronFox/JoyMap/readme.md

 1. **Multi-trigger Events**: Each event can use any number of joystick inputs, including those already used by other events
 2. **Independent Axis Ranges**: Every trigger on every event has independent min/max thresholds with fraction precision (e.g., 12.34567%)
-3. **Complex Trigger Logic**: Simple and complex boolean expressions (AND, OR, NOT, parentheses) with trigger labels (T0, T1, ...)
+3. **Complex Trigger Logic**: Boolean expressions (AND, OR, NOT, parentheses) with trigger labels (T0, T1, ...) plus live combiner help dialog
-Each action can specify delays, auto-fire frequency, explicit hold/gap timing cycles, and repetition limits
+4. **Action Timing**: Actions support delays, auto-fire frequency, explicit hold/gap timing cycles, and repetition limits
 5. **Smart Device Mapping**: Controllers mapped by Product GUID → Instance GUID with automatic fallback to any instance of the same product
 6. **Profile Auto-switching**: Automatically activates profiles based on focused window process/title (regex)
 7. **Undo/Redo Support**: Full undo/redo history for profile editing with auto-save in Release builds
 8. **Controller Families**: Group different controller models to treat them as interchangeable
 9. **Virtual Xbox 360 Controller**: Built-in Xbox controller emulation via ViGEmBus driver
+10. **Global Statuses**: Named boolean values (always-on/off, combiner-driven, or toggle) referenceable in any combiner expression
+11. **Mode Groups**: Mutually exclusive named modes driven by triggers; active mode referenced in combiners (M0, M1, ...)
+12. **Global Key Triggers**: Any keyboard key can be a trigger input, monitored system-wide regardless of focused window
+13. **Xbox Axis Enable Switch**: Axis bindings can be gated by any global status or mode entry

 ## Installation